cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 Each player has a number of Command Counters.
 They are used for various purposes, which this section will explain.
 During the game, Command Counters can exist either in a player's reinforcements, on one of the three dedicated zones of her race sheet, or in systems of the galaxy.

+A System may not contain more than one Command Counter of the same player.
+If an effect would place another, place it back in that player's reinforcements instead.

 Whenever a player receives or gain a Command Counter, she must place it on her race sheets in one of the three following areas (she chooses which):

 * [Command Pool](#CommandPool)